 You need administrator rights to change the firewall settings.
-See note on "User accounts and password protection" on page 19 above for details.
+See Chapter 3.9, "Windows operating system", on page 19 for details.

 Some actions require a different firewall configuration, e.g.:

 To transfer data with other hosts in the LAN, you have to allow "File and Printer Sharing".